br3ndonland/golearn/README.md

 #### Installing dependencies

 One of the most common tasks when [managing dependencies](https://go.dev/doc/modules/managing-dependencies) is installing the a project's dependencies.
 This can be done with `go mod tidy`.

+#### Updating the Go module's Go version

+The `go.mod` file has a Go version in it.
+As explained in the [documentation](https://go.dev/doc/modules/gomod-ref#go), this is the _minimum_ required version of Go.

+If the minimum required version needs to be updated, edit the `go.mod` file directly or run `go mod edit -go=NEW_VERSION`.